STARTING THE PROCESS

 MAKING CONTACT

-You would make contact via email, text, WhatsApp or phone we would arrange to have a brief telephone call to discuss your needs.
+You would make contact via email, text, WhatsApp, or phone we would arrange to have a brief telephone call to discuss your needs.
+This is usually helpful if you're new to therapy and perhaps feeling a little nervous about taking the leap.
 I can answer any questions you may have around therapy and any practicalities.
 Then, should you want to move forward, we will arrange a more in-depth consultation.

 CONSULTATION

-We will meet virtually or in person for approximately 1 hour which will give me chance to get to know you, understand what you are looking for and determine how I might be able to help.
-It will also be a chance for us to determine that all important 'chemistry' necessary for a good therapeutic relationship.
-You are assessing me as much as I am assessing you.
+Most people are happy to move straight to a stand-alone consultation where we meeting for approximately 1 hour which will give us a chance to get to know each other, and for me to understand what you are looking for and determine how I might be able to help.
+It will also be a chance for us to determine that all important "chemistry" necessary for a good therapeutic relationship.
+You will be assessing me as much as I am assessing you.

-If you are unsure what you are looking for, this meeting could function as a one-off to help guide you to find the right support.
-This could include therapy for specialist conditions, psychiatric referrals, group therapy or a recommendation to speak to your GP about medication.
-Having working in the NHS for a decade I am skilled in the full range of mental health assessments and knowledgeable about private, third sector and NHS services that might be of help to you.
+If you are unsure what you are looking for, this meeting could function as a one-off consultation to help guide you to find the right support.
+This could include referral to another specialist, psychiatric referrals, group therapy or more practical support.
 I might also refer you to a colleague should I/we feel it might be a better fit.

 I will then give you some time to digest the session and ask you to get in touch when you've decided whether or not you'd like to work together.